 You typically imagine wasps nests hanging in trees or under porch roofs, but did you know some wasps dig their nest underground?
 They are typically referred as ground wasps, digger wasps or sand wasps in the family crabronidae.

 Group wasp larvae are raised in the soil or in mud cell nests constructed by the female wasp.
 All wasps in this family will sting but they typically aren’t aggressive.

 It’s important to distinguish between different species of ground wasps because while the cicada-killing wasps are harmless, yellowjackets are not.
 Yellowjackets become highly aggressive if threatened.
 They can also sting multiple times and attack in large groups.

+Western Exterminator is your expert in insect control, and we can help you deal with ground wasps.
 If you have discovered a ground nest wasp on your property, call 888-727-0454 or contact us online.